 Aside from that, Leesa mattresses come with a 100-night, in-home trial backed by a no-hassle, full refund policy.

-I’m not gonna lie here, there was a lot of plastic.
+Since I am going to be completely transparent in this Leesa bed review, I’m not gonna lie here, there was a lot of plastic.
 We’re miles away from my zero waste challenge.
 But the fact that each Leesa mattress is produced locally for its own market and packed in small boxes do contribute to the reduction of transport emissions.
 I would be keen to know more about the carbon footprint of a traditional mattress versus Leesa.
 And this raises one good point about Leesa’s business model.
 There was actually someone readily available at the other end of the line to listen and respond very swiftly to my incessant emailing regarding the sustainability and ecological impact of all this.
 It felt really great having a direct line of communication and such a good level of transparency from the manufacturer.

 But back to the unboxing.
 As a one-woman show, I’m not 100% sure how else I could have managed to purchase, carry, unpack and put into place a king-size mattress in my 4th floor elevator-less apartment alone.
 Toppling the mattress on the bed was the trickiest part as it weighed exactly the same as myself, but once that was done, it was all smooth sailing.
 Just you watch this wizardry: